trawick/ct-httpd/stages.md

 ## Current stage (Feb 25)

-* Proxy: minimal on-line verification of each SCT
+* TODO Proxy: minimal on-line verification of each SCT
-* Proxy: Have setting to abort when the backend doesn't send an SCT which passes minimal verification
+* DONE Proxy: Have setting to abort when the backend doesn't send an SCT which passes minimal verification

 ## Expected level of functionality